zenml-io/zenml/docs/book/misc/debugging.md

 This page documents a series of how-tos for efficient debugging and getting help without losing your hair.

 ## 💡 Introduction
 If you stumbled upon this page, chances are you're facing issues with using ZenML.
-First, thank you for your interest in ZenML!
-We want to make your journey with ZenML as easy and smooth as possible when faced with issues.
 This page documents suggestions and best practices to let you debug, get help, and solve issues quickly.

 ## 🔍 Getting help